What is The Lifespan of a Ragdoll Cat?

 Do Ragdolls get sick easily

 The reason that it is so difficult to give an accurate estimate of lifespan is that it is not only the genes that affect lifespan, but it also depends on environmental factors such as diet, health, and lifestyle.
-There are many reasons why cats can live longer than humans.
+There are many reasons why indoor cats can live longer than humans.
 Cats have evolved over millions of years, they have adapted to living with humans and they have been selectively bred to be easygoing and friendly.

 They are also very active and energetic, they have great hearing, vision, and smell.
 Cats are bred for a variety of uses including companionship, show, and as barn cats for keeping mice and rat populations down.